 - Crispy Chicken: In the batter we use a combination of all purpose flour, corn flour, and an egg white to make that crispy chicken.
 If you love crispy fried chicken, also try these Crispy Breaded Chicken Cutlets.

-- Chicken: Cut the chicken into thin strips.
+- Boneless Chicken: Cut the chicken into thin strips.
 Strips cook faster, and they are more crispy too when fried.
 You can also use chicken thighs cut into cubes.